 At the ASI, he wrote a 2014 paper on the effect of foreign footballers on the English side, and his review of scholarly research on the economic burden of corporation tax was published in 2013.
 He has also had a book review published in the academic journal Intelligence and wrote the entry on business cycles in the forthcoming Encyclopaedia of Social Theory.
 He writes regularly on the ASI blog.

-He has written for City A.M., Conservative Home, The Guardian, The Spectator, CapX, Huffington Post, The Yorkshire Post, BBC Online, and appeared on BBC News, the Today Programme, Sunday Politics Scotland, BBC Scotland 2015, BBC World News, Scotland Tonight, Sky News, BBC Look North, CNBC, and many other radio stations and TV programmes.
+He has written for City A.M., Conservative Home, The Guardian, The Spectator, CapX, Huffington Post, The Yorkshire Post, BBC Online, The IBTimes, and appeared on BBC News, the Today Programme, Sunday Politics Scotland, BBC Scotland 2015, BBC World News, Scotland Tonight, Sky News, BBC Look North, CNBC, Bloomberg TV, and many other radio stations and TV programmes.

 He tweets as @bswud.